7 Ways to Freeze Food Without Plastic

 Beeswax food wrap is an outstanding alternative to single-use plastic wrap.
 If you’ve never tried it before, here’s a helpful guide on everything you need to know about beeswax food wrap.

-Once you’re ready to pick up some reusable food wrap, here are several brands I’ve tried before and really like:
+Once you’re ready to pick up some reusable food wrap, you can take a look at this list of the best beeswax wraps or check out these brands I’ve tried before and really like:

 - Etee Beeswax Food Wrap